carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 We should point out that these simulations are lot more complex than the other two examples.
 We are working with 128 sites as opposed to 16 and inverse temperatures as large as 40 instead of $$\le 12$$.
 We are also using complex matrices which bring $$2 - 4$$ times the complexity and we need to consider both a spin up and down sector in the greens matrix.

-It is therefore adviced that you run this on a cluster, in parallel.
+It is therefore advised that you run this on a cluster, in parallel.
 To figure out how much time is needed you can check the sweep time for the smallest $$\beta$$ with measurements.
-The scaling should be roughly linear.
+The scaling should be roughly linear (w.r.t. $$\beta$$).
 Note that you can pass a `safe_before::TimeType` to make sure the simulation saves and exits in time.
-If your cluster restricts you to full nodes it might be useful to create files for each simulation and distribute filenames to different cores on the same node.
+If your cluster restricts you to full nodes it might be useful to create files for each simulation beforehand and distribute filenames to different cores on the same node. (src/mpi.jl might be helpful.)